WBBH-TV: Analog-to-digital conversion

 On October 31, 2002, WZVN-TV and WBBH-TV began broadcasting high-definition television, the first stations in the market to do so.
 The conversion to digital required the construction of a new tower, as the 1983-built mast did not meet more stringent wind loading requirements.

-WBBH-TV discontinued regular programming on its analog signal, over UHF channel 20, on February 17, 2009, the original digital television transition date.
+WBBH-TV ended regular programming on its analog signal, over UHF channel 20, on February 17, 2009, the original digital television transition date.
 As part of the SAFER Act, WBBH-TV kept its analog signal on the air until February 21 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
 The station's digital signal remained on its pre-transition UHF channel 15, using virtual channel 20.

 WBBH-TV broadcast WZVN-TV from its transmitter between October 2019 and March 2020 while repack work was conducted on that station's own transmitter equipment.